Arev Petrosyan: Biography

-Founder of “NOOSH AREVI” Armenian brand of clothing, bags, scarfs and assessors, home deco and furniture production based on national heritage, which will be launched in spring 2018.
+She is also the founder of Noosh Arevi, an Armenian brand of clothing specialised in bags, scarfs and assessors, home decoration and furniture production based on national heritage.

-2007-2017 donated artworks for charity “ORRAN” organization, she is one of GOLD donators.
+Between 2007 and 2017 she donated artworks for the Orran charity organization.

 Arev Art Gallery

-In 2015 opened AREV ART GALLERY in the center of Yerevan.
-Along with Arev's work, on display are her brother - Areg Petrosyan's sculptures, as well as her late father Benik Petrosyan's masterpieces.
+In 2015 she opened the Arev Art Gallery in the center of Yerevan.
+Along with Arev's work, on display are her brother Areg Petrosyan's sculptures, as well as her late father Benik Petrosyan's works.